 clay at Home

 Setting up a space in your home for online clay classes can be easier than it sounds!
 All you need is a table and some simple tools that can be found lying around at home.
 We are here to help you get started and are so excited to announce the launch of our first online hand-building workshop series!
-This series consists of five workshops as well as weekly live zoom question and answer periods with the instructor.
-If you are interested in exploring your creativity in a fun and interactive way, from the comfort of your own home, continue reading below for all of the details.
+This series consists of five workshops and monthly live zoom question and answer periods with the instructor.
+Explore your creativity in a fun and tactile medium from the comfort of your home.
+Read below for details.

 Hand-building With Clay at Home

 In these fun, interactive and unique workshops, you will learn a variety of techniques, approaches and creative ways to make a variety of finished pieces.
 All workshops use hand-building techniques only (no potters wheel required).
 All levels of experience are welcome.
 The workshops are listed below in sequence from easiest to most advanced in skill level.
 You can pause the videos anytime and go at your own pace!

 Before purchasing a class(es), please watch our welcome video where Karisa introduces herself and shares some information about the tools that will be required for these workshops.
 Everything can be done from the comfort of your home!